pooja-singh-appscan/appscan-bamboo-plugin/README.md

    - Scan Results - HTML report of the security vulnerabilties that are found (only if waiting for the scan to complete option is selected) for each of the AppScan Security Scan task.
    ![](images/result1.png)

-2. Messages about the outcome of the scan will also be written to the build log:
+2. Messages about the outcome of each of the scan will also be written to the build log:
    ![](images/result2.png)

 # License